Before you can get too deep into your digital marketing campaign, you must first take the time to understand your customers and locate new ones.

 It is free to begin, although there is a paid option that offers more details.

-Tableau is a collection of various market research tools that allows you to connect with almost any source of data and simplify complex data.
+Tableau is a collection of various market research tools that allow you to connect with almost any source of data and simplify complex data.

 Unlike some market research tools, though, Tableau provides you with the data in easy-to-read tables.